Skip to Main Content

 A Medieval Orphanage Finds a Second Life in the Heart of Gouda

 Spieringstraat 1 is the kind of address that stops you mid-step.
 The building that houses Weeshuis Gouda is one of the city's most historically charged structures, a former orphanage whose civic past saturates every stone facade and vaulted interior space.
-Arriving from the direction of the Markt, you sense immediately that this is not a repurposed warehouse or a converted bank: the proportions are grander and more austere, the kind of architecture that once housed institutional life and now lends a boutique hotel and restaurant its entire sense of gravity.
+Arriving from the direction of the Markt, you sense immediately that this is a building with a strong civic past, and now it lends a boutique hotel and restaurant its sense of gravity.
 In a Dutch city already dense with heritage, that distinction matters.

 Gouds Plateel and the Local Decorative Tradition